jfrisina/mongodb-app/README.md

 # Daily Events App
-A simple app that shows the daily time, event name, and location.
+A simple app that shows the daily time, event name, and location for events.

 ## Tech
 Node, Express, and MongoDB with a CRUD API.